allenai/natural-instructions/tasks/README.md

 `task211_logic2text_classification.json` | Given a command and corresponding interpretation, classify whether it's right interpretation or not | Classification
 `task212_logic2text_classification.json` | Given a command (in the form of logical operators), classify command in one of seven logic types | Classification
 `task224_scruples_anecdotes_ethical_judgment` | Given an anecdotes, judge whether the author is ethically correct or not. | Ethical Judgment
+`task227_ClariQ_classification`	| Given a query and its clarification, classify whether clarification is proper or not by providing 'Yes' or 'No' | Classification